cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/power/PowerVmAllocationPolicyMigrationStaticThreshold.rst

 .. java:type:: public class PowerVmAllocationPolicyMigrationStaticThreshold extends PowerVmAllocationPolicyMigrationAbstract

-   A VM allocation policy that uses a static CPU utilization threshold to detect host over utilization.
+   A VM allocation policy that uses a static CPU utilization threshold to detect host over utilization. \ **It's a First Fit policy which selects the first found Host with most efficient power usage to place a given VM.**\

    If you are using any algorithms, policies or workload included in the power package please cite the following paper: